blakeahalt/CS50_2022/project/README.md

 Unless you create these variables in your own environment, I don't believe this application will successfully start for you.

-To run dev mode: ./server/server.js "require("dotenv").config();" in line 12 must be toggled on to avoid runtime errors.
+To run dev mode: ./server/server.js "require("dotenv").config();" on line 12 must be toggled on to avoid runtime errors.

 Once running, Sign in with Google hits a cors error (blank pop-up).
-Navigating to 'http://localhost:3000/' will prevent this error and allow you to sign in with your Google account.
+Navigating to 'http://localhost:3000' or 'http://localhost:3001'  will prevent this error and allow you to sign in with your Google account.

 ## Installing
 "node": "v16.15.1",